connectivecpp/chops-net-ip/doc/net_ip.md

 ## Motivation

 Chops Net IP is motivated by the need for a networking library that:
-- is easy to use and integrates relatively quickly into an application or library
+- is asynchronous and integrates relatively quickly into an application or library
 - scales well
 - is easy to use correctly and hard to use incorrectly
-- abstracts common TCP design usages into application supplied callback functions
+- abstracts common TCP design usages into application supplied callback function objects
 - performs well in many environments
 - allows independent bi-directional data flow